The Boeing 737 MAX Bailout

 In this report, I looked whether we can connect the plan Boeing had for this year to the $60B request, which would give us an indication whether the request is driven by Boeing 737 MAX delays.
 What I observed is that Boeing is not in a good spot at all.
 If 2020 were a recovery year for Boeing, it would have a relatively small shortfall in 2021.

-What holds is that, absent COVID-19, the math for Boeing would not add up, but the company would see a significant recovery in cash flow, which would allow it to access the debt market more successfully.
-On top of that, Boeing could defer some debt repayments and could delay the $4.2B, which, at this point, does not make sense.
+What holds is that, absent COVID-19, the math for Boeing would barely add up, but the company would see a significant recovery in cash flow, which would allow it to access the debt market more successfully.
+On top of that, Boeing could defer some debt repayments and has delayed the $4.2B joint venture with Embraer, which, at this point, does not make sense.
 So, even with the MAX crisis still not resolved, Boeing could make the math add up by pulling some levers here and there.
+The other side of the coin, however, is that Boeing needs to pull money from somewhere to pay for cancellations that are driven by a combination of the MAX crisis and COVID-19 crisis and that is figure that could run in the billions.

 With concerns on delivery volumes this year and a collapse of the financial markets, chances to raise debt at favorable terms or raise debt at all have been reduced significantly, and that is why Boeing has requested government aid, possibly in the form of government loans but preferably in the form of government-backed loans.

-Note: Editor's note: This article was updated shortly after publication to account for Boeing's termination of its agreement to establish a joint venture with Embraer.